![]() |

 - Catherine Emma Soppit, b.
 1871 M Quarter in GUISBROUGH Volume 09D Page 476, also baptised in Eston, Yorkshire on 17 Apr 1871.
 Buried on 30 April 1871, and the burial record says she was aged 2 weeks or months.
 The death is registered as 1873 S Quarter in DURHAM Volume 10A Page 240, which is either two years late, or there's an error.

 - Catherine Sarah Winship Soppit b.
 4 Apr 1876 (1876 J Qtr in GREENWICH Vol 01D 925), bap.
-4 Jun 1876 at St Nicholas, Deptford.
+4 Jun 1876 at St Nicholas, Deptford

 - Joseph Daniel Soppit, b.
-23 Sep 1877 (1877 D Quarter in GREENWICH Volume 01D Page 973)
+23 Sep 1877 (1877 D Quarter in GREENWICH Volume 01D Page 973), bap.
+2 Dec 1877 at St Nicholas, Deptford

 - John Benjamin Soppit, b.
 1880 S Quarter in GREENWICH Volume 01D Page 941 (Died 1880 S Quarter in GREENWICH Volume 01D Page 560)

 - John Winship Soppit b.
-1 Mar 1882 (1882 J Quarter in GREENWICH Volume 01D Page 943), bap.
+1 Mar 1882 (1882 J Qtr in GREENWICH Vol 01D Page 943), bap.
 10 Jun 1883 at Christ Church, Watney Street [Source]

 - Benjamin Tompson Soppit b.
 13 Nov 1884 (1885 M Quarter in BROMLEY Volume 02A Page 415), bap.
 1 Mar 1885 at St Mary, Shortlands, Kent